+He regarded Jesus as superior to any other man who ever lived, and had a sincere devotion to him.
 He was intimate with Jesus and had a great deal of private consultation with him-was fond of meeting him alone and drew inspiration from him.
 He knew more of his inner life than any other man.